abarbanell/arduino-esp8266/sketch_lg_heartbeat/README.md

 Of course you want to have your own values in here.

-Then you can compile and upload the sketch to your arduino as usual and you should see after a while the IP address printed on the serial monitor every 200 ms or so.
+Then you can compile and upload the sketch to your esp8266 as usual and you should see after a while the IP address printed on the serial monitor and a json message being posted to the backend.

-# TODO

-the functionality to actually send a post request is yet to be implemented.